markwhitaker/CustomJUnitAnnotation/README.md

 # Custom JUnit Annotation [![CircleCI](https://circleci.com/gh/markwhitaker/CustomJUnitAnnotation.svg?style=shield)](https://circleci.com/gh/markwhitaker/CustomJUnitAnnotation)

+## Description

+A custom JUnit annotation `@TestsTickets` to document which JIRA tickets a test relates to.

 ## Usage

 Add `@TestsTickets` to a unit test to annotate which tickets it tests, e.g.